THE NATIONAL ROUNDTABLE

 From Ideas to Action

-The 2nd Virtual National Roundtable on Ending Poverty will feature Matthew Desmond, sociologist and author of Poverty, by America, and Heather McGhee, policy expert and author of The Sum of Us, and more than a dozen leading poverty experts committed to advancing concrete solutions and building the coalition needed to achieve them.
+The 2nd Virtual National Roundtable on Ending Poverty in America, held on November 6, 2025, engaged hundreds of community funders from all 50 states and featured more than a dozen leading poverty experts committed to advancing concrete solutions and building the coalition needed to achieve them.

-In addition to Pulitzer Prize winner Matthew Desmond on thinking bigger and New York Times bestseller Heather McGhee on the solidarity dividend, our incredible lineup of experts will cover:
+In addition to Pulitzer Prize winner and author of Poverty, by America Matthew Desmond on thinking bigger and New York Times bestseller Heather McGhee on the solidarity dividend, our incredible lineup of experts covered:

 • A new way to measure economic security: We're going beyond traditional poverty measures to look at what it actually takes for all families in America to be economically secure.